 - Schools sign up during the fall semester and have a school wide competition by January.
-Regional competitions are held by DATE TBA.
-The state final will be held in Juneau, DATE TBA.
+Regional competitions are held by Jan.
+27, 2017.
+The state final will be held in Juneau, March 7, 2017.

-- The state winner receives $200 and an all-expenses-paid trip with an adult chaperone to Washington, DC, to compete for the national championship, DATE TBA.
+- The state winner receives $200 and an all-expenses-paid trip with an adult chaperone to Washington, DC, to compete for the national championship, April 24-27, 2017.

 - The state winner's school receives a $500 stipend for the purchase of poetry books.
 The first runner-up in each state receives $100, with $200 for his or her school library.

 - Poetry Out Loud will award a total of $50,000 in cash and school stipends at the National Finals, including a $20,000 award for the Poetry Out Loud National Champion.
 Shannon Croft from West Anchorage High School, was selected as the 2016 Alaska Poetry Out Loud champion.

 - In Alaska alone, over 3,500 students from 42 high schools took part in the Poetry Out Loud program.
 Over 365,000 students participated nationwide.

 High schools that wish to be part of the official Poetry Out Loud program must register online to participate.
 Those interested in participating but would like more information on the program can attend a teleconference on DATE TBA (RSVP required).